akspa0/WhisperBite/memory-bank/activeContext.md

 3. **Restore soundbite extraction and transcription:** Ensure that soundbites are always cut and transcribed, and outputs are written to disk.
 4. **Add regression tests:** Prevent future loss of core output features.
 5. Only after these are fixed: resume modular feature expansion and UI work.
+6. **Validate type consistency:** All pipeline utility functions must return type-consistent, schema-validated outputs (e.g., dicts with 'start'/'end' keys).

 ## Summary
-- The modular pipeline refactor has broken the most critical output features of WhisperBite.
+- The modular pipeline refactor broke the most critical output features of WhisperBite due to a type mismatch in VAD output.
 - Immediate focus must be on restoring transcript writing, robust CLAP event detection, and soundbite extraction before any further modularization or UI work.
 - All debugging and development should be directed toward fixing these regressions and validating outputs on known-good test files.